The Ultimate Essaouira Day Trip from Marrakech: Your Complete 2025 Guide

 • Budget hostels: Clean, simple options for travelers watching their spending at €15–30 per night.

 Staying overnight allows you to experience Essaouira’s magical sunset and quieter evening atmosphere after the day-trippers have returned to Marrakech.
+If you’re looking for the best beaches in Morocco, the Essaouira coastline stretching south toward Sidi Kaouki is worth exploring with extra time.

 Exploring Alternative Landscapes: Agafay Desert Marrakech